Writing for the Web Requirements

 This page lists requirements for writing content for the EPA website.

 - If you think you're ready to publish your page, remove at least 50% of the words.

 - Make it immediately clear why (or for whom) the page exists.

-- Write in plain, direct language - use active voice and not above an 8th grade level.
+- Write in plain, direct language.
+Use active voice.
+Do not write above an 8th-grade level.

 - Write for the target audience.

 - Fact: No matter how good your content,

 - your users will not read your web page.
 They will only scan it.